-So you’re looking to purchase a new class 1 sound level meter (SLM).
-There are many SLMs out there, and many factors to take into consideration – the initial price tag is only one aspect of the lifetime cost of ownership of a sound level meter.
+So you’re looking to purchase a new class 1 sound level meter.
+There are many options out there, and many factors to take into consideration – the initial price tag is only one aspect of the lifetime cost of ownership.
 This guide is designed to help you lay a basis for fair price comparison based on your needs.

-When browsing the market for a new sound level meter, there are a few things to take into consideration when requesting a quote from a supplier.
+When browsing the market for a new class 1 sound level meter, there are a few things to take into consideration before requesting a quote from a supplier.

 The kind of measurements you will be conducting determine what type of microphone you will need.
 You may only need one microphone to conduct all your work.
 But if you conduct a variety of measurements or measurements that require special microphones, make sure that the sound level meter is compatible with different microphones and make sure to budget for additional microphones.

 Cheap noise meters have one capex cost, while most more advanced devices are modular with optional software licences.
 You might have very simple requirements, just needing to know the broadband noise level, or you might need to log noise with frequency data and high-resolution signal recording for later post-processing.
 This will significantly influence the size of your up front investment.

 Make sure that you are comparing sound level meter configurations with the features you need.
 As minimum, your current measurement requirements should be covered by the software modules you include in your initial investment.
 Should your measurement needs expand at a later date, you need to consider selecting a modular meter where modules can be added.

 You will need a calibrator to do field calibration on your sound level meter.
 Any quality manufacturer will offer one, possibly in a bundle with the meter itself.
 If you need to make legally relevant measurements, make sure the calibrator you are using is a listed accessory on the type approval and that it is calibrated annually.